3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Disclosure: This article may contain affiliate/compensated links.
 For full information, please see our full disclosure policy.

-How to spend 3 days in Berlin
+3 Days in Berlin Itinerary

-Quick 3 Days in Berlin itinerary
+Quick 3 Days in Berlin Itinerary

 Day 1 – Walk around Berlin, Brandenburg Gate, Reichstag